 GTE Sylvania |

-Discontinuation of /RS suffix on flat-frame lamps, which became standard across the range. |
+Discontinuation of /RS suffix on flat-frame lamps, which became standard construction. |

 USA |